 The impact of our spelling curriculum is measured through summative and formative data.
-Teachers assess how well pupils apply spelling rules within independent writing, the way they take autonomy for their own spelling and how well this transfer to them making progress within their 'spelling age'.
-Spelling ages are assessed at the end of each term in order to track progress and identify any children who may have a barrier to spelling and require additional support.
+Teachers assess how well pupils apply spelling rules within independent writing, the way they take autonomy for their own spelling and how well this transfers to them making progress within their 'Spelling Age'.